Category: Areas

 1. Consult the Environment Agency's Online Listings When dealing with larger loads or assisting others, a registered carrier might be needed.
 The EA maintains a public list of:

-• Licensed Combs disposal facilities across Derbyshire (landfills and transfer stations)
+• Licensed Cartledge disposal facilities across Derbyshire (landfills and transfer stations)

 • Registered hazardous waste carriers